waseemh/lxc-java/README.md

 	Lxc remoteLxc = new Lxc("192.168.22.9","root","password"); //init SSH connection to remote LXC host

 - LXC commands are available only to previliged users by default.
-To execute commands as a super user, you should set initliaze connection with sudo support.
+To execute commands as root, you should initialize connection with sudo enabled.
+For example:

+	Lxc lxc = new Lxc(true); //init local LXC instance with sudo enabled

+- To terminate connection to LXC host:

+	lxc.disconnect(); //disconnect current connection to LXC host (local/remote)

 **General Operations:**